 Feel The Reel International Film Festival Best Screenplay Finalist 2018 https://www.feelthereeliff.com/november-2018

 "The Chase" (formerly "Kookaburra") is the story of (Alex) Edge, a freelance photographer, who places an ad on line for a model to shoot in the city and in the woods near the lake, for a collection of work he has entitled 'Edging'.

-The two engage in an exchange of image and word, as William discovers a truth that has been a sorrow in the life of this model who is also an immigrant.
+The two engage in an exchange of image and word, as Alex discovers a truth that has been a sorrow in the life of this model who is also an immigrant.
 The encounter is framed in photos that tell a story of the Kookaburra.